DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 	AA) Function: ‘Antigen’ vs ‘Enzyme’

-	AB) Gensubtype: define if the indel variant encodes for an epitope, a weakening variant, or a null change.
+	AB) Gensubtype: define if the indel variant encodes for an epitope, a weakening variant, or a null change

-	AC) Refsubtype: specific Gensubytpe for the reference nucleotide string.
+	AC) Refsubtype: specific Gensubytpe for the reference nucleotide string

-	AD) Altsubtype: specific Gensubtype for the alternate nucleotide string.
+	AD) Altsubtype: specific Gensubtype for the alternate nucleotide string

 #### Special considerations for Indels

-DTM-Tools currently employs Freebayes, a haplotyper, for variant calling.
+DTM-Tools currently employs [Freebayes][freebayes], a haplotyper, for variant calling.
 Nucleotide coordinates for indels are 0-based start,1-based end.
 As a reference, the nucleotide coordinates displayed in the UCSC Genome Browser (graphical) are 1-based.

 **Simulated insertion example:**